 Littlefield is a tiny town located in the state of Arizona.
 With a population of 256 people and just one neighborhood, Littlefield is the 176th largest community in Arizona.

 When you are in Littlefield, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Littlefield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Littlefield is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+100.00% of Littlefield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Littlefield is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Littlefield who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Littlefield’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Littlefield’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Littlefield is worth considering.